sqlity-net/dataplatform-devops-exercises/README.md

     You can inspect the actual changes by scrolling down on this page.

-5) Transfering changes from one repository to another (related) one always requires the use od a pull request.
-Usually, a pull request is made to ask the maintainer of the upstream repository to incorporate changes that were made in a fork.
+5) Transfering changes from one repository to another related one always requires the use of a pull request.
+Usually a pull request is made to ask the maintainer of the upstream repository to incorporate changes that were made in a fork.
 But in this case, we are moving changes in the other direction.
 Yet, we are still going to use a pull request.
 Do that by clicking on the "Create pull request" button:
     ![image](https://user-images.githubusercontent.com/298017/113212441-c2e2b180-9244-11eb-9d5c-b75a00d4c55e.png)